fast-programmer/outboxer/README.md

 ## Motivation

-Outboxer was created to help teams migrate conventional Ruby on Rails apps to event driven architecture quickly.
+Outboxer was created to help Rails teams migrate to event driven architecture quickly.

 ## Contributing